kushagharahi/GApp-Script-Slack-Birthday-Bot/README.md

-# GApp-Script-Slack-Birthday-Bot
+# A Google Apps Script that connects to your Google Calendar and sends birthday messages to Slack

 ![Message Preview](screenshots/message.png)

-## A Google Apps Script that connects to your Google Calendar and sends birthday messages to Slack
+The idea behind using Google Apps Script is that it allows you to set up time-based jobs for free.

+## Setup
 Ensure that the description of your calendar events is the person's name.

 ![Calendar Event](screenshots/calevent.png)